smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This query uses both an **equi-join** and a **theta-join**, and functions similiar to a **CROSS JOIN** but with one big difference, no NULL markers are returned.
+This query uses both an equi-join and a theta-join, and functions similiar to a CROSS JOIN but with one big difference, no NULL markers are returned.
 Because we have NULL markers in the table, they are eradicated as NULL markers are neither equal nor not equal to each other, they are unknown.

 ```sql
 SELECT  a.ID,